williamhaley/SimpleAppChoices/docs/MITAppInventor.md

 * Simple to generate a real Android app
 * Don't need to learn native app development
 * Supports multiple screens, maps, persistence (database), basic logic, pedometer
+* Using the MIT website, apps can be run on a real physical (USB connected) Android device or on a software Android emulator
+* Data can be persisted/saved in a database

 # Cons / Unknowns

 * Collaboration.
 How do multiple people work on a single project?
 * Can it do everything we need?
+* If we don't use a database, data is lost every time the app is re-run

 # Suggestion